worktheclock/replit.github.io/tutorials/27-build-tictactoe-with-websockets-kaboom.md

 ## Connecting to the server

 To connect to the game server, we need to initialize the Socket.IO library we dynamically added earlier.
-We need to provide the URL to the server repl, so copy that and add this code along with the server URL:
+We need to provide the URL to the server repl, so copy that from the output window:

+Now add this code along with the server URL:

 ```js
 var socket = io('https://tic-tac-toe-server.<YOUR_USER_NAME>.repl.co');